 Nilson, L. B., & Goodson, L. A. (2018).
 Online teaching at its best: Merging instructional design with teaching and learning research.
 San Francisco, CA: John Wiley & Sons.

 Designing Learning Activities for Online or Hybrid Courses

 We’ve all heard the time active learning, but what does that really mean?
 When students are engaged in learning activities that involve them in ways beyond receiving information via transmission (i.e. the instructor tells students something and they listen to and comprehend it), they are actively learning (Bonwell & Eison, 1991).

 Learning becomes even more active if students are challenged to think about what and how they are learning, and their own mental models attitudes, or values.
 This kind of learning can occur during nearly any kind of activity from lecture (yes, lecture, as long as it is interactive!) to demonstrations to small group work, to case study analysis, to application exercises.

 You may have been incorporating active learning strategies in your on-ground courses for some time, but perhaps you struggle to imagine creating an active learning environment in an online course, but there is often a relatively easy and effective way to translate activities.
 The hybrid format is an ideal format for active and collaborative learning activities, as the onsite, synchronous sessions may be best used for application of and reflection on content.

 Bonwell, C. C., & Eison, J. A. (1991).
 Active Learning: Creating Excitement in the Classroom.
-ASHE-ERIC Higher Education Report, Washington DC: School of Education and Human Development, George Washington University.
+ASHE-ERIC Higher Education Report, Washington DC: College of Education and Human Services and Human Development, George Washington University.